 - Discover your emotional toolbox to cope with overwhelming situations and maintain your energy resources over time.

 - Most importantly, experience a secure and stable relationship with your therapist to experience emotional safety with another.

 Asperger’s Counseling in Austin, Texas

 My approach to counseling is relational, empathetic, and trauma-informed (meaning we take it at your own pace).
 I focus on both thoughts and feelings involved (not too touchy feely) in your process.
 A bit part of my work is focusing on the here-and-now and taking a non-judgmental stance.

-Ready to develop tools to navigate the neurotypical world?
+Ready to start?
 I’m here to help you.